-- const QueryObject& p: the object to traverse the BVH with.
-This is passed into each invocation of the traversal predicate. - LeafAction&& lf: a function or lambda which is executed on each leaf node of the BVH that is reached during traversal.
-It should take in two arguments, the index of the leaf node in the BVH, and a pointer to an array mapping leaf node indices to the original index of elements.

-• Predicate&& predicate: a function which determines whether to traverse down to a given internal node.
-It should take in two arguments: the query object, and the tentative node's bounding box.
+- const PointType& p: the query point to traverse the BVH with - LeafAction&& lf: a function or lambda which is executed on each leaf node of the BVH that is reached during traversal.
+It should take in two arguments, the index of the leaf node in the BVH, and a pointer to an array mapping leaf node indices to the original index of elements. - Predicate&& predicate: a function which determines whether to traverse down to a given internal node.
+It should take in two arguments: the query point, and the tentative node's bounding box.